pagkly/Zed/Investopedia4/Tax-Free Savings Account (TFSA).md

 ## Special Considerations

 Any contribution made to a TFSA beyond the maximum allowable amount is considered an over-contribution.
-The [[Canada Revenue Agency (CRA)]](https://www.investopedia.com/terms/c/ccra.asp) will charge a penalty of 1% per month on the excess contribution until it is withdrawn.3
+The [[Canada Revenue Agency (CRA)]](https://www.investopedia.com/terms/c/ccra.asp) [[Will|will]] charge a penalty of 1% per month on the excess contribution until it is withdrawn.3